yosrym93/Paint-For-Kids/README.md

 ## Paint for Kids
-This is an educational project for OOP, written in C++.
+This is an educational project for OOP, written in C++ using Visual Studio.
 It is a simple paint program for kids.
 CMUGraphics library was used (provided by our educator).

 **Features**
 - Drawing different shapes (lines, triangles, circles, rectangles) with different border/fill colour.